How a Secured Credit Card Can Get You Off Bad Credit

-When stuck with bad credit, one way to improve your credit history is to get a secured credit card.
+Having bad credit can cause a mountain of problems.
+Namely HIGH INTEREST RATES.
+Most people who have bad credit are always searching for ways to improve their credit score, lower their interest rates and thus save money.
+One way to improve your credit score is to get a secured credit card.
 While standard credit cards often require good to excellent credit, a secured credit card doesn’t.
-Regardless of your credit rating, you can be sure that your application would be approved.
+Regardless of your credit rating, many secured credit cards offer guaranteed approval.

 How can a secured credit card help raise your credit score?